gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/04-js/README.md

   - Undefined & Null
   - _String Methods_
   - String Template Literals
+  - Comparison Operators
+  - Running JavaScript From a File
+  - _Conditionals: If, Else-If, and Else_
+  - Truth-y and False-y Values
+  - _Logical AND_
+  - _Logical OR_
+  - _Logical NOT_
 - **Important**
   - _Random Numbers and the Math Object_
 - **Nice To Have**